Climate change and air pollution

 • Working in coalition to call on government to set appropriate clean air targets.
 We supported UKHACC and the Royal College of Physicians recommendations for government to commit to reducing pollution from the toxic fine particulate matter PM2.5 to 10μg m-3 by 2030.

 • We have called on the UK Government to take a number of steps to address climate change.
-This includes reducing fossil fuel usage, managing high temperatures through access to green and blue space and promoting sustainable farming practices and plant based diets to protect health in a UK policy brief published by the Lancet Countdown on Health and Climate Change.
-For this we worked in coalition with other health organisations such as UK Health Alliance on Climate Change, and Royal College of GPs.
-This extends our calls to action outlined in our 2022 UK policy brief.
+This includes investing and funding decarbonisation and climate resilience in the NHS, reducing air pollution and protecting populations from extreme heat, as set out in a 2024 UK policy brief published by the Lancet Countdown on Health and Climate Change.
+For this we worked in coalition with the UK Health Alliance on Climate Change, and other health organisations.
+This extends our calls to action outlined in our 2023 and 2022 UK policy briefs.

 What policy makers can do